jldec/mini-static/README.md

-very small static site
+# mini-static

-no deps
+very small static site, no deps

-build script just copies a file into dist
+`npm run build` copies a file to `./dist`